PDLT-University-of-York/test-split-site/docs/training/workshops-resources/index.md

     Learn to use our tools with our interactive, synchronous sessions and on-demand resources.

-## Which training is right for me?
+## Which training format is right for me?

-### Synchronous sessions
+=== "Synchronous sessions"

-We offer our workshops as synchronous (live) sessions, both online and on-campus.
+    We offer our workshops as live interactive sessions, both online and on-campus.

     You may find these useful if you:

     - are less confident with using learning technology tools.
     - would like to learn more generally about a workshop topic.
     - want to be able to ask questions during the session.
     - can wait for a scheduled session.

-### On-demand resources
+=== "On-demand resources"

-We also offer on-demand online resources for each workshop and in additional areas which you can access at any time.
+    We also offer walk-through through guides and demonstration videos which you can access at any time.

     You may find these useful if you:

     - are more confident with using learning technology tools.
     - would like to focus on just a particular aspect of the workshop topic.
     - want to prepare before a synchronous session or review resources afterwards.
     - need guidance immediately or at a time that suits you.

+## Training calendar

+Browse the calendar for details of our upcoming workshops and other training

+<iframe src="https://calendar.google.com/calendar/embed?src=c_ac0ccc39ae6ffa04759a7b7ca8494154efc479b2ca56dcce7f20761121a9f4a7%40group.calendar.google.com&ctz=Europe%2FLondon" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

 ## Our workshops